~ Private Lessons / Behavioural Consults ~

 And the next stage; busy working class environment

 Finally, although it appears the dog is somehow magically cured/fixed/trained, from this point there is still a long road ahead.
-Much like Cognitive Behavioural Therapy with humans, it takes time and effort because we have to change HABITS, which means un-training as well as re-training.
+Much like Cognitive Behavioural Therapy with humans, it takes time and effort because we have to change HABITS, which means un-training old behaviours as well as re-training new ones.

 dundee dog behaviour